 Got a Smart Meter?
-New Device Blocks 98% of RadiationUpdated: January 25, 2018 Green Living
+This Safety Device Blocks 98% of the RadiationUpdated: July 18, 2018 Green Living

 Smart meters are being used by the majority of utility companies today, and while a convenient cost cutting measure for them, they are a concentrated source of electromagnetic radiation (EMF) for consumers.
 Smart meter radiation is of a similar frequency to WiFi, cordless phones and cell phones.
 However, while of a similar frequency to these other devices, smart meters transmit at much higher power and concentration so much so that consumers are starting to note chronic health effects from having them installed such as frequent headaches, inability to concentrate, lack of quality sleep, anxiety and more.

 As awareness of the dangers of excessive EMF exposure grows, more and more people are realizing that the smart meter attached to their house is contributing in a big way to their health challenges especially if the smart meter is installed near the bedroom area of the home as these devices transmit on a 24/7 basis.

 I’ve been blogging about the dangers of smart meters for several years, and until now the only concrete answer I had for people was to navigate the utility company bureaucracy and attempt to get it removed in favor of an old fashioned analog meter.
 Unfortunately, this approach is proving nearly impossible for the majority of people as the utility companies don’t really seem to care much about the health of their customers.
 Even worse, some power companies are flat out lying to their customers by insisting the meters are not smart meters at all, but less problematic AMR meters (Automated Meter Reading) which transmit one-way for very short distances and are not connected to the SmartGrid.
 While not true for all power companies, at least two that I know of are definitely employing the deny and divert approach when dealing with smart meter inquiries and complaints from their customers.